 - 1 teaspoon honey (for drizzling on top)

-- Preheat air fryer to 400 degrees for about 5 minutes.
+- Preheat your air fryer to 400 degrees.

 - Add butternut squash mixture to air fryer (do not fill more than halfway) and cook for 14-16 minutes until tender, shaking the basket every 5 minutes or so.*